How to park and pay

-This will mean a faster and more efficient parking experience with no need to display tickets, and simple payment options via machines or a mobile app.
+This means faster and more efficient parking experience with no need to display tickets, and simple payment options via machines or a mobile app.

-Cameras, operating 24/7, will read your number plate when you enter and exit our sites.
-To avoid a Parking Charge Notice you should
+Cameras, operating 24/7, read your number plate when you enter and exit our sites.
+To avoid a Parking Charge Notice you should:

 • Check the signage for parking rules